Key Differences: Standard vs. Itemized Deduction

 • Saves Time: The tool streamlines the deduction selection process, saving taxpayers valuable time and effort.

-• Maximizes Savings: By helping taxpayers choose the most advantageous deduction method, the tool can potentially maximize tax savings.
+• Maximizes Savings: The tool can maximise tax savings by helping taxpayers choose the most advantageous deduction method.

 How It Works